 There are several policies that can benefit AD:

 - Renewables Obligation and accreditation for Renewables Obligation Certificates

 - Renewable Heat Incentive

 Feed-in Tariffs (FITs)

 Since April 2010, Feed-in Tariffs (FITs) have provided a guaranteed price for a fixed period to small-scale electricity generators.
 FITs are intended to encourage the provision of small-scale low carbon electricity.
 Only AD facilities with less than 5MW capacity, completed after 15 July 2009, are eligible for FITs.
 The Government offers preliminary accreditation for AD, with a guarantee that the project will be eligible for the tariff payable at the time of accreditation.
 Each tariff runs for 20 years.

 There are two elements to the scheme; the generation tariff for every kWh of electricity generated, and the export tariff for every kWh of electricity exported to the national transmission network.
-The current generation tariffs for AD are as follows (from April 2013):
+The current generation tariffs for AD are as follows (until March 31st 2015):

-The export tariff is currently 4.64 p/kWh; a generator can claim either this or the market value payable by their electricity company.
-See the DECC pages on the Feed-in Tariffs for more information and historic rates.
+The export tariff is currently 4.77 p/kWh; a generator can claim either this or the market value payable by their electricity company.

 Tariffs are Retail Price Index (RPI) linked, see the Ofgem website for a table of annual RPI linked increases to FITs.
 From April 2014, there will be a baseline degression in tariff rates of 5% per year, which would accelerate or decelerate based on annual deployment numbers.